drapit/drapit/CONTRIBUTING.md

      ```

 * Create your patch, **including appropriate test cases**.
 Without tests your PR will not be accepted.
-* Run the full Drapit test suite, as described in the [developer documentation](DEVELOPER.md) (@TODO), and ensure that all tests pass.
+* Run the full Drapit test suite, as described in the [developer documentation](DEVELOPER.md), and ensure that all tests pass.
 * Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.

      ```shell